 Lambeth Council provides a broad range of services to over 320,000 residents and hundreds of businesses in the borough – everything from planning to social work and housing to schools.
-Everything we do is guided by our core behaviours, and we look for people who are as committed to these principles as we are:

 The Borough of Lambeth reaches south from the Thames at the South Bank and Vauxhall, through Clapham and Brixton to Streatham Vale and West Norwood.
 The area has a rich history of welcoming visitors and is home to communities from around the globe.
 Brixton is a centre of African-Caribbean culture with a legendary market showcasing food from every continent.
 Meanwhile, we’re home to some of London’s best-known attractions, such as the Coca-Cola London Eye and the Sea Life London Aquarium, as well as some lesser known gems like the Cinema Museum and Vauxhall City Farm.

 We’re an inner London borough but we have plenty of greenery with areas like Clapham Common (one of London’s largest open spaces) and Brockwell Park.
 You can catch cricket matches at the Oval, try ice skating at our rink in Streatham, enjoy a workout at one of our leisure centres or take a dip in Brockwell Lido.
 We have a thriving nightlife too, with a host of bars, clubs, theatres, cinemas and the O2 Academy in Brixton.

 There really is something for everyone in our borough.
 So whether you live here, work here or both, you can definitely get more out of London in Lambeth.